Data Model and Hierarchy

 Releases represent a timebox during which a group of teams deliver incremental value in the form of working, tested software or systems.
 It has a predetermined start and end dates, during which progress is monitored and compared with planned velocity.

 Team Iterations are shorter fixed-length timeboxes, used by Agile Teams to plan work and track progress.

 Builds represent a version of the software, delivered (or not delivered in case of bugs) to production.
 It includes all the released work items, such as Features, User Stories, Bugs for example.

-Milestones in TP are used to represent important company events such as upcoming trade-shows, a new regulation or a meeting with a strategic committee.
+Milestones are used to represent important company events such as upcoming trade-shows, a new regulation or a meeting with a strategic committee.

 Planning entities represent a period of time or a date during which a certain amount of work should be completed.